Yufka | Turkish Unleavened Flatbread

 What can we make with Yufka?

 Yufka is a thin almost pastry sheet like flatbread.
-Yufka is used to make wraps, pastries and borek.
-Some recipes that we can use is this Albanian Spinach pie / Byrek Me Spinaq or Turkish Cigar pastry
+Yufka is used to make wraps, pastries, and borek.
+Some recipes that we can use are this Albanian Spinach pie / Byrek Me Spinaq or Turkish Cigar pastry

-Yufka is a flatbread which is thinner than tortilla but thicker than phyllo.
-Though a few of the recipes made with phyllo can be replaced with yufks like the Boreks, but they are not the same.
+Yufka is a flatbread that is thinner than a tortilla but thicker than phyllo.
+Though a few of the recipes made with phyllo can be replaced with yufka like the Boreks, they are not the same.

 More Turkish Recipes